Bosnia and Herzegovina

 TBD

-Bosnia Food
+Bosnian Food

 Local Food Products

 According to the Ministry of Foreign Trade and Economic Relations of Bosnia and Herzegovina, there are 12 food products that have applied for a national geographical indication or designation of origin, but none of them have been granted so far.
-These products are:

 These products reflect the rich and diverse culinary traditions of Bosnia and Herzegovina, influenced by various cultures and regions.
 The country is also working with FAO and other partners to improve the quality and competitiveness of its agri-food sector, as well as to enhance its resilience to climate change and other challenges.

-Bosnia Wine
+Bosnian Wine

-Bosnia Wine
+- Northern Bosnia Wine Region

 Red Wine